Traveling to New Mexico: Another Administrative Action with PCG

 See “New Mexico Affords No Due Process Based on a PCG Audit!;” “NC Medicaid: Are New Mexico and North Carolina Fraternal Twins?
 At Least, When It Comes to PCG!;” and “Because of PCG Audit, New Mexico Freezes Mental Health Services.”

 The first administrative action as to an alleged overpayment is going forward this week, and I am flying to New Mexico early tomorrow morning.
 Including travel, the administrative action will last all week…hence the probability of no blog.

 I tell you what…PCG is PCG is PCG is PCG.
 New Mexico or North Carolina.
 The motus operandi is the same.
 (Public Consulting Group).

 Details to follow the trial.

-Posted on September 21, 2014, in Administrative Law Judge, Administrative Remedies, Audits, Behavioral health, Credible Allegations of Fraud, Innocent Until Proven Guilty, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Mental Health, New Mexico, PCG, Public Consulting Group, Regulatory Audits, Secretary Squire and tagged Administrative Law Judge, Administrative Remedies, Audit, Behavioral health, Credible Allegations of Fraud, Health care provider, Medicaid, Medicaid Audits, New Mexico, PCG, Public Consulting Group, Regulatory Audits.
+Posted on September 21, 2014, in Administrative Law Judge, Administrative Remedies, Behavioral health, Credible Allegations of Fraud, Innocent Until Proven Guilty, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, Mental Health, New Mexico, Public Consulting Group, Regulatory Audits and tagged Administrative Law Judge, Administrative Remedies, Audit, Behavioral health, Credible Allegations of Fraud, Health care provider, Medicaid, Medicaid Audits, New Mexico, PCG, Public Consulting Group, Regulatory Audits.
 Bookmark the permalink.
 3 Comments.